rknuus/caspr/README.rst

 is not able to correctly process all possible geocache descriptions.
 In this case the tool tries to support you as much as possible.

+So far caspr supports:
+- log-in to geocaching.com in German
+- extractions of variables and formulae from geocache description like GC30N6K
+- extractions of variables and formulae from  tables like GC2A62B
+- matching of formulae in WGS84 with floating point minutes like N 47° 03.204 and E A° B.CDE
+- single characters as variables (e.g. A, B, X, Y, etc.) except 'x' which is interpreted as multiplication
+- English longitude and lattitude orientations (N, S, E, W)
+- simple mathematical operations +,-,: or /,* or x in formulae
+- braces and brackets like {}, [], and (), but only in the lower ASCII range
+- merging of duplicate variable definitions
+- casual chaining of variables, e.g. AB is interpreted as 10*A+1*B

 Note